 `esxcli nvme device namespace attach -A vmhba3 -c 1 -n 1`

 Once the namespaces were created, they showed up in the vSphere hosts as separate storage devices (not partitions).
 As far as the hosts knew, the namespaces were each separate individual physical storage devices.
-We were, in effect, tricking vSAN into thinking that we gave it multiple physical drives, when we knew that we are in fact only using a single physical drive.
+I was, in effect, tricking vSAN into thinking that I gave it multiple physical drives, when I knew that I was in fact only using a single physical drive.

 And the winner was… Performance!

 Enough technical talk—let’s talk about performance.
-If I told you we could get amazing performance with a single drive prior to your knowledge of NVMe, namespaces, and the Micron 9300 SSD, you’d probably call me crazy.
-However, with this solution, we were able to drive more performance from a single drive than most solutions do with 20+ physical drives… In a much smaller form factor… With higher density… And using less power… Creating less heat… Reducing your TCO…
+If I told you that you could get amazing performance with a single drive prior to your knowledge of NVMe, namespaces, and the Micron 9300 SSD, you’d probably call me crazy.
+However, with this solution, I was able to drive more performance from a single drive than most solutions do with 20+ physical drives… In a much smaller form factor… With higher density… And using less power… Creating less heat… Reducing your TCO…

 With this configuration, I was able to push 750K IOPS (4k random reads) and over 11.5GB/s (128K sequential reads)!
 The throughput was so high, in fact, that I had to add a third NIC to the solution so that vSAN could have two dedicated NICs.
 I was hitting over 21Gbps average per node, seeing over 25Gbps at times with some nodes.
 That means I’m driving more performance than is even possible with dual 10GbE NICs, even if you were to give them both to vSAN with no reserve for vMotion, management, or other network functions.